-The was established to correct the imbalance between the proven success of informal groups in delivering aid and the direct funding they receive - currently less than 1% of international humanitarian funding.
-It provides mechanisms for direct, fast, and cost-efficient transfer of funds to support a well-coordinated and highly-decentralized group of Sudanese organizations, according to their humanitarian priorities.
-It also provides financial, technical, and advocacy support to mutual aid leaders, per their guidance and requests.
-Localization is a shift in the way aid works.
+The Coalition was formed to address the disparity between the success of informal groups in delivering aid and the minimal direct funding they receive, currently less than 1% of international humanitarian funding.
+By offering mechanisms for rapid, cost-efficient fund transfers, the Coalition supports a highly-decentralized network of Sudanese organizations according to their humanitarian priorities.

 Why is the coalition needed?